MythicManiac/Keyboard-Minigames/README.md

 Snake Game
 =============

-A snake game for the Corsair K70 RGB keyboard for Windows, written in C# .Net.
+A snake game for the Corsair RGB keyboards for Windows, written in C# .Net.

-While only tested on the K70 RGB, there's a high possibility of working with others as well.
+This project should currently support the following keyboards
+* Corsair K70 RGB
+* Corsair K95 RGB

 This is based on the following C# project: https://github.com/billism1/KeyboardAudio